 On delivery pharmacy staff are to check the order for possible discrepancies or damage, and once accepted, ensure they are immediately stored correctly.
 Maintaining accurate records of stock is also important.

 Digital technologies can be used to ensure greater accuracy, efficiency and of course compliance in line with MHRA and GpHC.
 By capturing data electronically, it is possible to view and monitor in real-time storage and process protocols.
 This data can be captured from multiple locations, suitable for those managing a group of pharmacies.
-Meaning you can have sight of all control checks and temperature monitoring on one reporting dashboard.

 Monitoring temperature sensitive medicines